Autonomous-Motorsports-Purdue/AMP_PCBv1/readme.md

 	- Steering PWM
 		- A square wave is sent to input A of the servo.
-		- Pulse Width determines position of servo
+		- The pulse width determines position of servo.
-		-

 	- Differential Amplifier
 		- The formula for a voltage divider is V = (R3/R1)(V1 - V2).